zhaohuabing/hugo_blog/themes/huabtheme/README.md

-# Nederburg theme for hugo
+# Clean white theme for hugo

 Nederburg is a fast and secure theme.